Skip to main content

 Interview with Frima

 Frima and her family were confined to a ghetto by the Nazis.
-Her father was forced to work as an interpreter, and he later died.
-Frima, her mother, and sister escaped a German mobile killing unit massacre by pretending not to be Jews.
+Her father was forced to work as an interpreter and he later died.
+Frima, her mother and sister escaped a German mobile killing unit massacre by pretending not to be Jews.
 However, they were later discovered and jailed.
 Frima's mother devised another escape plan.

 She had Frima's sister smuggled to Romania, while Frima wandered in search of safekeeping.
 Eventually, Frima's mother was able to arrange for her to be smuggled to Romania as well.
 The family was reunited in Romania, where they were liberated.

-Who were the men of the Einsatzgruppen?
+Who were the men of the death squads?

 Who were the leaders of the Einsatzgruppen?